YangYang-Research/whale-sentinel-services/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of our systems and services seriously.
-If you discover a vulnerability, please report it to us as soon as possible.
+If you discover a vulnerability, please report it to us as soon as possible using GitHub's **Report a Vulnerability** feature.

 ### How to Report
-- **Email**: Send details of the vulnerability to [ltp.noobpk@gmail.com](mailto:ltp.noobpk@gmail.com).
+1. Go to the **Security** tab of this repository.
+2. Click on **Report a Vulnerability**.
+3. Fill out the vulnerability report form with the following details:
-- **Subject Line**: Use the format: `[Vulnerability Report] Whale Sentinel - <Service Name> - <Brief Description>`.
+   - Title: Use the format: `[Vulnerability Report] Whale Sentinel - <Service Name> - <Brief Description>`.
-- **Details to Include**:
    - Description of the vulnerability.
    - Steps to reproduce the issue.
    - Potential impact of the vulnerability.
    - Any proof-of-concept or screenshots (if applicable).
    - Your contact information (optional).

 ### What to Expect
 - **Acknowledgement**: You will receive an acknowledgment of your report within **1 business day**.